Aelius0777/Advance-Manipulator-Model2/README.md

 The Code is based on Denavit-Hartenberg parameters and is using Forward Kinematics to predict the co-ordinate for the End-Factor of the Manipulator.

-The given table is the DH Parameters table for the Manipulator Default position.
+The given table is the DH Parameters table for the Manipulator Default position and the image is the default postion.

 | Link ($i$) | Joint Angle ($\theta_i$) | Link Twist ($\alpha_i$) | Link Length ($a_i$) | Link Offset ($d_i$) |
 | :---: | :---: | :---: | :---: | :---: |